ethersync/ethersync/book/src/git-integration-manual.md

 For the workflows below, we assume that you already have an established Git repository among the collaborating peers.

-## How Ethersync and Git interact
+## How Teamtype and Git interact

-Ethersync tracks changes that you make to files in editors with an Ethersync plugin, and with [external tools](file-events.md).
+Teamtype tracks changes that you make to files in editors with an Teamtype plugin, and with [external tools](file-events.md).

-However, any change to the `.git` directory and the staging area (which is in fact also tracked in the `.git` repository) is *ignored* by Ethersync by default.
-This means that in this mode, Ethersync does not sync
+However, any change to the `.git` directory and the staging area (which is in fact also tracked in the `.git` repository) is *ignored* by Teamtype by default.
+This means that in this mode, Teamtype does not sync
 - commits you create,
 - files that you stage or unstage, or
 - changes you're making to the HEAD.